GoogleChrome/web.dev/src/site/content/en/blog/storage-foundation/index.md

   The Storage Foundation API resembles a basic file system, with direct access to stored data through buffers and offsets.
-It gives developers flexibility by providing generic, simple, and performant primitives upon which they can build higher-level components.
+It gives developers flexibility by providing generic, simple, and performant primitives on which they can build higher-level components.
 authors:
   - thomassteiner
 date: 2021-06-10